 To make a bad situation worse, $1,200 checks are delayed so they can be printed with President Trump’s name on them.

 Nordic countries are taking a different approach.
 In the face of the pandemic, Denmark is effectively nationalizing private payrolls, in contrast to the patchwork American system.
 Read more.

-We need to keep the federal government solvent.
+We have to keep the federal government fiscally sound.
+However, total U.S. debt now exceeds the size of the entire economy.
 Short-term fixes will not solve our current problems and will make the our overall financial problems worse.
 There have been several recent huge bailouts.
 Look at these in relation to the $2 trillion total federal budget:

 - One trillion for the Iraq war.

 - One trillion for the 2008 corporate bailouts and stimulus.

 - 3-4 trillion for Trump’s wealth tax cut frivolously sprint on corporate stock buy-backs instead of increasing wages and productivity.

 - Two plus and another 3-4 trillion for the Coronavirus with most going to corporations that can borrow their own money from banks anyway.
 For example, companies as large as 500 employees can plunder the Small Business Administration (SBA) disaster loans.